ppy/osu-wiki/news/2020-05-06-new-featured-artist-blankfield.md

 Renowned among Japanese doujinshi music circles for his masterful guitar arrangements of popular video game tracks, the one-man circle [**BLANKFIELD**](https://osu.ppy.sh/beatmaps/artists/80) has been rocking heads since 2007 straight out of Comiket and beyond.

-**31** new tracks from across his discography are now available for your mapping enterprises, featuring arrangements of classic Touhou Project themes in a style that mixes metal and electronica like the two were made for each other.
+**31** new tracks across his discography are now available for your mapping enterprises, featuring arrangements of classic Touhou Project themes in a style that mixes metal and electronica like the two were made for each other.

-Don't take my word for it, check out a few previous below, plus two showcase maps by some of the Mappers' Guild's most talented creators:
+Don't take my word for it, check out a few previews below, plus two showcase maps by some of the Mappers' Guild's most talented creators:

 ### Falling Falls